manjot4/ML_Project-1/README.md

 ## Finding Hyperparameters

-If you are interested in finding optimal hyperparameters, take a look at `cross_validation.py` script.
+You can run `tune_params.py` to see how we chose the optimal hyperparameters.
+If you are interested in finding optimal hyperparameters, you can see the coefficients in `run.py`.
+If you want to know more about how we found them, take a look at `cross_validation.py`.
 It contains implementations for doing grid search over the hyperparameter space and uses cross-validation to obtain the accuracy.

 ## Running